GridGain-Demos/gridgain-kafka-replication-demo/README.md

 ## Start Web Agent to Monitor GridGain Clusters

 Once WebConsole started, you will need to download a webagent and connect it to the cluster.
-Please add this to the properties file in order to connect to the cluster started in the docker:
+Please add this to the properties file(default.properties in webagent directory) to connect to the cluster started in the docker:

     server-uri=http://localhost